fab-machines/LaserDuo/README.md

 <img src="media/membrane.jpg" width="100%">

-Both fabricated and ready-made parts have been modeled inside the **[LaserDuo Fusion 360 model]()**.
+Both fabricated and ready-made parts have been modeled inside the **[LaserDuo Fusion 360 3D model](https://github.com/fab-machines/LaserDuo/raw/master/cad/LaserDuo.f3d)**.
 Using Fusion is possible to export/prepare the parts for production in the following ways:

 - right click save as STL, on a body that needs to be 3D printed
 - use the built-in Fusion CAM processor for the machined parts
 - project on a surface, and then right click export as DXF, for laser cutting

-For more details about the tools and once you have all the fabricated and ready-made parts parts available, refer to the for step-by-step assembly instructions and tips: **[LaserDuo Building Manual]()**
+For more details about the tools and once you have all the fabricated and ready-made parts parts available, refer to the for step-by-step assembly instructions and tips: **[LaserDuo Building Manual](https://github.com/fab-machines/LaserDuo/raw/master/docs/LaserDuo%20building%20manual.pdf)**

 LaserDuo requires different fabbable PCBs to work.
 Below the download links for the eagle files that you use to fabricate them: